 a thick keel (~350 km) in the interior of the craton, but leads to erosion of cratonic margins and thus a gradual decrease of the cratonic size.

-smaller craton is not effective in diverting the heat because of its smaller lateral dimension and is more subject to erosion from below by mantle
+craton is not effective in diverting the heat because of its smaller lateral dimension and is more subject to erosion from below by mantle convection until

 4. Basal drag model: correlation of plate velocities with lithospheric thickness and cratonic area.

 We evaluate the basal drag model, whereby the lithosphere is eroded due to its relative movement with respect to the

 underlying mantle (Sleep, 2001), and find that for Archean cratons this model is in excellent agreement with observed data: